Bachelor of Pharmacy: Pakistan

-PharmD is the only basic pharmacy degree (5-year program) awarded by universities in Pakistan.
-The program is approved by the Pharmacy Council of Pakistan.
-Those who hold an older 4-year BPharmacy (Bachelor of Pharmacy) who are registered as Pharmacists with the Pharmacy Councils of Punjab, Sindh, Balochistan and Khyber-Pakhtunkhwa can study at any university for a one-year evening and/or weekend condensed course leading to (post-B.Pharmacy) Doctor of Pharmacy which is approved by the Pharmacy Council of Pakistan.
+PharmD is the only basic pharmacy degree awarded by universities in Pakistan.
+The five-year program is approved by the Pharmacy Council of Pakistan.
+Those who hold an older four-year Bachelor of Pharmacy (BPharmacy) and are registered as pharmacists with the Pharmacy Councils of Punjab, Sindh, Balochistan or Khyber-Pakhtunkhwa can study at any university for a one-year evening and/or weekend condensed course leading to a post-BPharmacy Doctor of Pharmacy.

 Europe

 Norway

 In Norway, the Bachelor of Pharmacy degree is awarded by Oslo Metropolitan University, The University of Tromsø and Nord University.
 The degree makes one eligible to work as a pharmacist in Norway.
 Norway also offers the Master of Pharmacy degree, which often offers higher payment and more job opportunities than the Bachelor of Pharmacy degree.

 Ireland

 MPharm (Hons) degrees in the Republic of Ireland are offered by: